(1) Reduced copy of a report 'Genealogy of the Luce Family' 1955 – 1956, by Edith

 possession by right of settlement.
 The French Governor of Canada, Grallisonier,

-caused lead plates, engraved with the claims of the French government, to be
+caused lead plates, engraved with the claims of the French government, to be placed

-into the hands of the English, the English claims were largely secured.
+of the English, the English claims were largely secured.

-The French had built a line of fortifications from the Ohio toward the Great
+The French had built a line of fortifications from the Ohio toward the Great Lakes; and

-demand of the Twigtwees the surrender of the trading house to them.
+Twigtwees the surrender of the trading house to them.
 Their refusal to do so, resulted

 in the seizure of this place by the French and their Indian allies; the Indian defenders

 being killed or driven away and the English traders were carried to Canada as

 In October, 1753, the Twigtwees, Shawanoes and other tribes in this vicinity sent

 representatives to meet the commissions of Pennsylvania.
 This meeting was held at

 Carlisle and a treaty was concluded.
 Benjamin Franklin was one of the

 commissioners. in the summer of 1780 General George Clarke, after a prolonged

 contest with the savages, destroyed all the Piqua towns on Mad river, laid waste their